abentele/Erbele/README.md

 ## Troubleshooting

+### Release 3.11

+Release 3.11 has several bugs, most important incomplete implementation of Sandbox feature.
+Please don't use release 3.11 but latest working release 3.10.

+I'm currently working on a new release which removes automatic updates and switching to distribution via Mac App Store.
+Please be patient.

+### Gatekeeper issue (up to release 3.10)

-Only up to release 3.10 and with newer macOS versions there is an issue with Gatekeeper when opening the app after having it downloaded from github (see ticket #46).
+With newer macOS versions there is an issue with Gatekeeper when opening the app after having it downloaded from github (see ticket #46).
 This issue prevents you to launch the app because the app is labeled to be in quarantine.
 *Workaround:* Just issue this command in the Terminal app, and retry: `#$ xattr -c Erbele.app` This issue has been fixed with release 3.11.